 It is always advised that you should screen your tenants before renting out your condo.
 Sometimes in busy cities like Toronto, it becomes difficult to ascertain people.
 Ensure that each of your applications presents their credit reports.
 Always make sure to contact each reference of the potential tenant and check on their previous payment details in addition to their employment accounts and history.

-Before finalizing, insist on meeting the tenant face to face and always trust your senses!
+Before finalizing, insist on meeting the tenant face to face and always trust your senses.
 In case you do not find the right candidate, charging an unobtrusive tariff can help remove unqualified tenants.

 Keep in mind the following points to be requested from the tenant:

-• Recent credit check
+- Recent credit check

-• Authorization of employment letter
+- Authorization of employment letter

-• The rent pertaining to first and last month
+- The rent pertaining to first and last month

-• References
+- References

 Keep in mind the following points to be requested on the rental application:

-• Information regarding any pets
+- Information regarding any pets

-• Employment details of last many years
+- Employment details of last many years

-• Information regarding the total number of occupants who will be residing in the apartment
+- Information regarding the total number of occupants who will be residing in the apartment

-• Contact details of the previous landlord.
+- Contact details of the previous landlord.

 11. Always set up a lease or contract along with a rental application

-It also essential to keep in mind that the contract must guard you, your assets, and your possessions in addition to upholding the right of the tenant honestly and legally.
+It is also essential to keep in mind that the contract must guard you, your assets, and your possessions in addition to upholding the right of the tenant honestly and legally.

 Laws and rights that every tenant must know

-• Having pets cannot be a reason for a landlord to dislodge any tenant.
+- Having pets cannot be a reason for a landlord to dislodge any tenant.
 As a landlord, you can deny renting your property.
 However, it is better to always mention in the lease about your terms regarding pets.

-• Landlords are given the freedom to surge the tariff only once every year.
+- Landlords are given the freedom to surge the tariff only once every year.
 The allowable tariff hike by the Ontario government is 2%.

-• The property owner has the right to access their property (during an emergency or with prior 24 hours’ notice) in order to carry out maintenance or to show the property to prospective residents.
+- The property owner has the right to access their property (during an emergency or with prior 24 hours' notice) in order to carry out maintenance or to show the property to prospective residents.

-• You cannot move back into your condominium during the term of the rent agreement.
+- You cannot move back into your condominium during the term of the rent agreement.
 If the contract is renewed every month, then you must give at least a prior sixty days’ notice in writing.
 You must also reimburse the tenant with one month’s payment or offer them another satisfactory property.

-• In case you want to sell your property and if you do not have a valid lease, then you might not be able to evict the tenant.
+- In case you want to sell your property and if you do not have a valid lease, then you might not be able to evict the tenant.
 However, on the other hand, if you do have a valid lease, then you much give a prior sixty days’ notice in writing.

 Taking into crucial parameters such as tariff, condition of your property, location of the place, ease of availability of public transportation, along with prime locations, can help you get a tenant.
 Other factors, such as the nature of the tenant, past payment records, and employment history, should also be considered while renting!